webber512/webber512.github.io/_projects/covid-data-library.md

 title: COVID Data Wrapper
 date: 2020-05-19
 photo: covid.jpg
 description: A Java library to connect with the COVID Tracking Project to provide easy access to Coronavirus statistics in the United States.
+Data is pulled on a daily basis and displayed in various user-friendly views.
+This project is in active development.
 ---

 Written to help power projects get accurate, timely, and relevant data regarding the COVID-19 virus.
 This project serves as a Java wrapper to get data from The Covid Tracking Project, a well-known, reputable, and reliable organization.